Jishun/cpsdbhelper/README.md

 	Search for "CpsDbHelper" in Nuget Package manager:)

 ## Code generating
-	A OPTIONAL tool to auto generate c# data models and data access classes from a Dacpac package (output of a SqldbProject in visual studio)
+	An OPTIONAL build tool to auto generate c# data models and data access classes from a Dacpac package (output of a SqldbProject in visual studio)
 	###Usages:
 	- Install-Package CpsDbHelper.CodeGenerator.BuildTask in a csproject
 	- Config db project path in CodeGeneratorSettings.xml